-- Gundam 00 has the world largely split into three power blocs, at least in the first season: The World Economic Union (the Americas, Australasia, and Japan, dominated by the United States.
+- Mobile Suit Gundam 00 has the world largely split into three power blocs, at least in the first season: The World Economic Union (the Americas, Australasia, and Japan, dominated by the United States.
 Also known as The Union Of Free Nations And Solar Energy, or just Union); the Human Reform League (Russia, China, India, most of the rest of South, Southeast, and East Asia except for Japan, dominated by China.
 Often abbreviated to HRL in-universe); and the Advanced European Union (current-day EU plus Turkey and Israel/Palestine.
 Often abbreviated to AEU in-universe).

 - Valvrave the Liberator: The militaristic neo-Prussian Dorssian Military Alliance controls Eastern Europe, the Middle East, and Russia.
 The nominally democratic ARUS controls the Americas.
 Western Europe, and the western half of Africa.
 They both run significant areas of the Dyson Sphere where most of humanity now lives.

-- The best-known example is 1984: The world consists of just three countries, Oceania (the Americas, the British Isles, Australia, and Southern Africa), Eurasia and Eastasia (which are pretty self-explanatory).
+- The best-known example is Nineteen Eighty-Four: The world consists of just three countries, Oceania (the Americas, the British Isles, Australia, and Southern Africa), Eurasia and Eastasia.
 The remainder of the world (the northern half of Africa, the Middle East, Southern India, Southeast Asia, the polar regions, and the Pacific islands) is a permanent buffer zone with control constantly shifting from one side to the other, and where the three powers wage endless war against each other so as to divert resources and attention away from domestic reform.
 Alliances constantly shift so no side gains an advantage, but officially Oceania has always been at war with Eurasia.
 But who knows for sure?

 - The United States of Africa from the Star Trek Expanded Universe.